How to Relieve Dog Itching After Grooming Home Remedies

 How to Prepare:

-• Spray it onto your dog’s skin and let it air dry for two minute.
+• Spray it onto your dog’s skin and let it air dry for two minutes.

 This is an excellent treatment, especially if your dog only has minor skin irritation from grooming.